Energetics-Incorporated/gctc-old/content/expo.md

 ### AUGUST 28-29 | THE WALTER E. WASHINGTON CONVENTION CENTER | WASHINGTON, DC

-The 2017 Global City Teams Challenge (GCTC) Expo will bring together over 100 cities and communities in partnership with more than 300 companies, universities, non-profits, and federal government agencies to share and exhibit their smart city projects and the impacts to their communities.
+<span style="font-size: 1rem;">The 2017 Global City Teams Challenge (GCTC) Expo will bring together over 100 cities and communities in partnership with more than 300 companies, universities, non-profits, and federal government agencies to share and exhibit their smart city projects and the impacts to their communities.</span>

 SuperClusters will announce smart city blueprints that document real-world examples and best practices among smart city plans and solutions gleaned from cities around the world.
 Over 100 action clusters will exhibit and present their projects.